mongodb/mongo-java-driver/docs/reference/content/tutorial/crud-operations.md

                      new BulkWriteOptions().ordered(false));
 ```

-> **Note:**
+{{% note %}}
->
+For servers older than 2.6 the API will down convert the operations,
-> For servers older than 2.6 the API will down convert the operations,
+and support the correct semantics for BulkWriteResult and
-> and support the correct semantics for BulkWriteResult and
+BulkWriteException each write operation has to be done one at a time.
-> BulkWriteException each write operation has to be done one at a time.
+It's not possible to down convert 100% so there might be slight edge
-> It's not possible to down convert 100% so there might be slight edge
+cases where it cannot correctly report the right numbers.
-> cases where it cannot correctly report the right numbers.
+{{% /note %}}

 Quick Tour of the Administrative Functions
 ------------------------------------------